navibyte/geospatial/dart/geobase/README.md

 ```

 The coordinate type (using a `Coords` enum value) must be defined when creating
-position arrays.
+series of positions.
 Expected coordinate values (exactly in this order) for each
 type are described below:

 Type          | Projected values | Geographic values